wouter-swierstra/SoftwareProject/01-slides.md

 - How to plan development?

-- How to identify risk?

 - Present your team structure, product backlog & risks.

 --------------------------------------------------------------------------------

 # Software Requirements & Architecture

-- How do I elicit and specify requirements?
+- How to identify risk?

-- What non-functional requirements can I identify?

 - What is software architecture?

 - How do risks and quality attributes influence my architecture?

-- Present the software architecture of your project.
+- Present the key risks and software architecture of your project.

 --------------------------------------------------------------------------------